fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/08_dynamic_memory/00_static.md

 **Linkage and storage duration are independent.**

 Linkage has only sense for things that live long enough - whole thread or entire program.
-Automatic objects live very short and dynamically allocated objects are "too dynamic" to be linked.
+Automatic objects live very short and dynamically allocated objects are not possible to be linked.